Sign The Petition: change.org

 Mark and Carla Keegan markandcarlakeegan@msn.com – WCAA

-Stephanie and Steve Fredericks lawdoglodge@gmail.com – Residents
+Steve Fredericks lawdoglodge@gmail.com – Resident

 Loren Bykerk oldike@gmail.com – Walker FireWise